Updated for May 2023: This post contains affiliate links. Please read the disclaimer.

 Getting started with Membervault:

-Step 1: Create your free Membervault account here.
+Step 1: Create your 14-day free trial Membervault account here.

 Step 2: Under Appearance, set up your branding and footer ( You can come back to this later)